phillipi/pix2pix/README.md

 # pix2pix
-Code for the paper <a href="">Image-to-Image Translation Using Conditional Adversarial Networks</a>.
+Code for the paper <a href="https://phillipi.github.io/pix2pix/">Image-to-Image Translation Using Conditional Adversarial Networks</a>.
 Learns a mapping from input images to output images, for example:

 <img src="imgs/examples.png" width="900px"/>